Police have resources they need, says minister as unrest threatens to persist

 The far-right has drawn widespread condemnation as the organising force behind scenes of disorder in multiple towns and cities in the wake of the killings of three young girls in Southport on Monday.

-False claims had spread online that the suspect, later identified as a 17-year-old from Lancashire, was an asylum seeker who had arrived in the UK by boat.
+False claims had spread online that the suspect, later identified as 17-year-old Axel Rudakubana from Lancashire, was an asylum seeker who had arrived in the UK by boat.

-Officers have been pelted with bricks, chairs and bottles, mosques have been attacked, and a police station in Sunderland along with a number of community facilities across the country have been torched in the violence.
+Bricks, chairs and bottles have been pelted at officers, mosques have been attacked, and a police station along with a number of community facilities across the country, including a library, have been torched in the violence.

 Home Secretary Yvette Cooper said people involved in the clashes “will pay the price” and that “criminal violence and disorder has no place on Britain’s streets”.

-Arrests have been made across the country including in London, Hartlepool, Southport, Hull and Liverpool, and some charges have been brought, with police warning of more to come once footage has been scoured.
+At least 90 arrests have been made across the country and some charges have been brought, with police warning of more to come once footage has been scoured.

 Sir Keir held crisis talks with ministers on Saturday over the unrest, with Justice Secretary Shabana Mahmood telling colleagues “the whole justice system is ready to deliver convictions as quickly as possible”.